mechmotum/cyipopt/README.rst

 On Linux and Mac
 ~~~~~~~~~~~~~~~~

+For Linux and Mac, the ``ipopt`` executable should be in your path.

 Download the source files of cyipopt and update ``setup.py`` to point to the
 header files and binaries of the Ipopt package, if ``LD_LIBRARY_PATH`` and